 Occupational features on Mound 5 included a central building and a system of partitions or inclosures.
 The arrangement is shown in figure 7.
 The function of the inclosures could not be determined by excavation.
-Examination of figure 7 will show that palisades situated on the northeastern and southwestern sides of the southeastern slope.
+Examination of figure 7 will show that palisades situated on the northeastern and southwestern sides of the summit were joined by a palisade at the bottom of the southeastern slope.
 The southeastern palisade was left open at the ramp.
 Two shorter walls connected the summit building to the northeastern palisade and were overlapped, possibly to provide ingress to the area behind.
 This immediate locality was characterized by many postmolds which did not form a recognizable pattern.